Use this document to understand how CoreStateful stores runtime state, which state each SDK

 })

-React Web and React Native provider roots accept onStatesReady for app-level subscribers that
+React Web and React Native provider roots accept onStatesReady for app-level subscribers that need

-and may return a cleanup function:
+return a cleanup function:

 <OptimizationRoot